digiteg/esp_testing_demo/README.md

 ## 3. Decision Table Testing

+A decision table is also known as to Cause-Effect table.
+This testing technique is used for functions which respond to a combination of inputs or events.
 Following example covers 3 clearly distinguished printer issues with how to fix them actions translated into **Decision table**

 ### **Printer issues - Decision Table / Cause-Effect**
 |Conditions|Rule 1|Rule 2|Rule 3|Rule 4|Rule 5|Rule 6| Rule 7|